pkiyer/f5-101-lab-kubernetes/docs/class1/module3/lab1.rst

 F5 ASP and kube-proxy Deployment
 ================================

-To use ASP, we will need to add a Application Services Proxy(ASP) Instance to Every Node
+To use ASP, we will need to add a Application Services Proxy(ASP) instance to Every Node

-Every node in the cluster need to run an instance of ASP.
+Every node in the cluster needs to run an instance of ASP.
 The steps below demonstrate how to use a Kubernetes ConfigMap and DaemonSet to run one Application Services Proxy per node and apply the same configurations to each ASP instance.

 The DaemonSet ensures one Application Services Proxy runs per node in the Kubernetes cluster.
 The ConfigMap contains the configurations you want to apply to each ASP instance.

 The first step will be to load the relevant F5 container images into our system.
 The ASP container image has been pulled  in our private registry.
-Normally you would retreive ASP from the Docker Store (requires account and accepting a EULA, freely distributed).
+Normally, you would retreive ASP from the Docker Store (requires account and accepting a EULA, freely distributed).

-the official F5 ASP documentation is here: `Install the F5 Kubernetes Application Service Proxy <http://clouddocs.f5.com/containers/v1/kubernetes/asp-install-k8s.html>`_  and `Deploy the F5 Application Service Proxy with the F5 Kubernetes Prox <http://clouddocs.f5.com/containers/v1/kubernetes/asp-k-deploy.html>`_
+Official F5 ASP documentation can be found here: `Install the F5 Kubernetes Application Service Proxy <http://clouddocs.f5.com/containers/v1/kubernetes/asp-install-k8s.html>`_  and `Deploy the F5 Application Service Proxy with the F5 Kubernetes Prox <http://clouddocs.f5.com/containers/v1/kubernetes/asp-k-deploy.html>`_

 Deploy ASP
 ----------

-To deploy ASP, we will need to load several configuration into our Kubernetes solution:
+To deploy ASP, we will need to add the following configuration to our Kubernetes solution:

 * A configmap: The ConfigMap contains the configurations you want to apply to each LWP instance.
 * A daemonset: The DaemonSet ensures one Application Services Proxy runs per node in the Kubernetes cluster.